kaylynshen-byte/MyLoFi-Git-Repository/README.md

     * Open **terminal**
     * To install pygame, enter `pip install pygame` or `pip3 install pygame`
       * You should now have pygame installed
-6. You're now ready to launch MyLoFi!!
+6. You're now ready to launch MyLoFi :headphones:
-7. Click the play button in the top right corner to run the code
+7. Click the play button in the top right corner to run the code :arrow_forward:
    * You should now get a python launcher window
 8. Tick which elements you want in your lofi track!
 9. Click **PLAY** and your lofi track will play continuously until you hit **STOP**